dhchenx/mmkit-features/README.md

 5. Cross-modality between above

 ## Usage
-A toy example showing how to build a multimodal features library is here:
+A toy example showing how to build a multimodal feature (MMF) library is here:

 ```python
 from mmkfeatures.fusion.mm_features_lib import MMFeaturesLib